realadammatthew/hire-adam-steinberger/src/content/services/ai-training.md

 ### Give your team the tools to work faster, automate smarter, and innovate with confidence.

-My training programs turn curious teams into capable AI practitioners — from frontline staff to senior leadership.
+My training programs turn curious teams into capable AI practitioners — from frontline staff to executive leadership.

 ---